State Income Tax Considerations on Driver Per Diem

 - Johnny would realize about $16,198 in real value benefit by moving to a low-cost, low-tax state like Arizona from Connecticut.

+No per diem tax analysis would be complete without addressing the state income tax considerations on driver per diem.
 Johnny Mills received an unpleasant surprise this tax season because he did not participate in his employer offered per diem plan - an additional $7,064 of federal and $ 945 in state income taxes.
 Living in high-cost, high-tax Connecticut further reduced the value of his earnings by over $11,136.
 However, if Johnny enrolls in the company per diem plan and moves his family to a low-cost, low-tax state like Arizona it would generate about $16,198 in real dollar value.

 About Per Diem Plus FLEETS